revk/ESP32-Faikin/Manuals/BLE.md

 <img src="MiSensor.jpg" align=right width="33%">

 It seems there are a lot of very cheap sensors (£9), even with displays.
 Amazon sell the [Mi Temperature and Humidity Monitor 2](https://www.amazon.co.uk/dp/B08C7KVDJW).
+However, it seems the price can be as low as £3 from AliExpress.

 It does need a CR2032 battery.
 But the battery is replaceable.
 Not waterproof.